 Working in Ontario

-Information about work permits can be found in the Working in Ontario section of the Ontario Immigration website.
+Information about work permits can be found in the Immigration and Citizenship section of the Government of Canada website

 Ontario residents are eligible for provincially-funded health coverage (OHIP), which provides universal coverage for medically necessary services, including visits to the doctor of your choice, surgical fees and hospital ward coverage.
 To be eligible for Ontario health coverage you must:

 - be a Canadian citizen, permanent resident or among one of the newcomer to Canada groups who are eligible for OHIP; and

 - be physically present in Ontario for 153 days in any 12-month period; and